PeterCamilleri/CX16/docs/tools.md

 The patched file is [**sim65c02.cfg**](../cfg/sim65c02.cfg)

+### File Names

+Different operating systems have different restrictions on the characters that are allowed in the name of a file.
+To avoid grief, the most crucial rule is to avoid the use of file names containing embedded spaces or punctuation.
+To make file names easier to read and handle it would be a good idea to choose file names that consist of lower case letters or numbers and words joined by underscore "_" characters.

+Ideally we all want our code to be accessible to a wide audience running their development tools on a wide variety of systems.
+By playing nice, we make life easier for everybody.

 ### File Extensions

 In order to avoid conflict with host file types, the following file extension